 Do I need to go into deep hypnosis to achieve my goals?

 Usually not.
 Most of the work can be done in a light state of hypnosis, where the client is actively participating in the process, and emerges fully aware of what transpired.
 However, deep trance is beneficial when working with particular topics whose solutions lie outside of our conscious awareness, requiring us to access information stored in the subconscious mind.
-Such instances where deep trance is beneficial includes the recovery of lost memories, detailed memory recall as when trying to recall the location of a lost object, and finding the subconscious root of a psychosomatic physical ailment.

 What does being in hypnosis feel like?